pigskin/kodi-gamepass/README.md

 ## What is NFL Game Pass? ##

-NFL Game Pass is website that allows those with subscriptions to watch NFL games.
-Live games, archives of old games, NFL TV shows, NFL Network, and coaches tape (22 man view) is available.
+NFL Game Pass is service that allows those with subscriptions to watch NFL games.
+Live games, archives of old games, NFL TV shows, NFL Network, and coaches tape (22 man view) are available.
 Overall, it is a sweet service offered by the NFL for those of us who must have our American Football fix.

 ## What is Game Pass Europe? ##

-Game Pass Europe uses WPP/Bruin as its streaming provider(s).

-Game Pass Europe is currently the only service this addon supports.
+Game Pass Europe uses WPP/Bruin as its streaming provider(s), and is currently the only service this addon supports.

 ## What is Game Pass International? ##